intel/rohd-website/docs/_blog/2023-12-14-combinational-ssa.md

 ]);
 ```

 We're reassigning the same variable multiple times and reusing it.
-Actually, even with just a single increment we're already doing a "write after read".
+Actually, even with just a single increment we're already doing a "write after read" (we're assigning `a` after using it to calculate `a + 1`).
 This API takes care of using SSA to safely construct the pipeline hardware as intended.

 ## Conclusion

 The `always_comb` behavior discussed in this post is just one of many examples where SystemVerilog's behavior in simulation and synthesis can be confusing and unpredictable.
 Lint checks are a band-aid.
 These language issues harm hardware development productivity.

 With this SSA approach, the full benefit of easily translating a block of procedural statements into a combinational block can be achieved in a safe way.
 The `Combinational.ssa` in ROHD is one of many examples where developing hardware with ROHD is stricter, safer, and more powerful.
-Try it out if you haven't yet!
+Try it out, if you haven't yet!